 - Study Abroad Office emergency number call 919-515-3000 24/7 and let them know you are currently abroad.
 The NC State Police will connect you with a Study Abroad staff member. - NC State Counseling Center emergency number call 919-515-2423 and choose option #2 to be connected to the on-call counselor. - Due to state licensing requirements, the assistance the Counseling Center is permitted to provide may be limited.
-Students can utilize mental health resources through Global Wellness Assist through the GeoBlue app. - NC State Women's Center call the 24/7 Sexual Assault Helpline at 919-515-4444. - Office of Institutional Equity and Diversity Safe at NC State
+Students can utilize mental health resources through Global Wellness Assist through the GeoBlue app. - NC State Women's Center call the 24/7 Sexual Assault Helpline at 919-515-4444 or email ncsuadvocate@ncsu.edu. - Office of Equal Opportunity Safe at NC State